 Other more serious and irreversible causes and types of dementia include:

-- Alzheimer’s disease: This is the most common cause of dementia and its first recognizable effect is memory loss.
+- Alzheimer’s disease: This is the most common cause of dementia and

 - Vascular dementia: This is the second most common type of dementia.
 It occurs when there is an interruption in the blood supply to the brain, such as during a stroke.
 Planning and thinking become difficult with the onset of this disease.